-Many of us are still working from home, making this the perfect opportunity to spend some time on yourself.
-There are no coworkers around you to judge you as you get click-clack away (in privacy) with a freshly applied face mask.
+Many of us are still working from home, making this the perfect opportunity to spend some time on ourselves.
+There are no coworkers around you to judge you as you click-clack away (in privacy) with a freshly applied face mask.
 But while many of us would consider ourselves to be skincare aficionados, we often forget about the scalp.
 “It has natural sebum and product build-up that acts like a Venus flytrap,” says Ava Shamban M.D., a cosmetic dermatologist in Beverly Hills.
 It is the perfect breeding ground for dirt, debris, sludge and skin cells.
 Like the face, not cleansing or exfoliating the scalp can lead to a host of problems.
 And we know that a clean scalp leads to strong, healthy and shiny hair.

 One way to protect yourself from a host of scalp conditions is to incorporate acids into your scalp care routine.
-Since the same proteins make that make up your skin, also make up your scalp, “using similar products used in the face [like acids] can benefit the scalp in the same way it benefits your skin,” says Michele Green, M.D., a board-certified dermatologist in New York.
-Of course, “it [also] depends on your hair type and the pH balance of your scalp,” she adds.
+Since the same proteins that make up your skin, also make up your scalp, “using similar products used in the face [like acids] can benefit the scalp in the same way it benefits your skin,” says Michele Green, M.D., a board-certified dermatologist in New York.
+Of course, “it depends on your hair type and the pH balance of your scalp,” she adds.

 What Is the Scalp?